MarcinMariuszMorawski/FileConverter/README.md

 # FileConverter

 ## Introduction
 File converter which supports converting pdf file to txt, Word to pdf, protecting pdf file with password and unlocking it.
-Program is made in .NET WPF.
+Program is made in .NET Core WPF.
 ![GUI](https://github.com/MarcinMariuszMorawski/FileConverter/blob/master/Blob/fileconverter.png "GUI")

 ## Used libaries